-** All International Students and Students Studying Abroad in WPC sponsored programs are required to enroll in adequate medical insurance including medical evacuation and repatriation coverage.
-Warner Pacific College will automatically enroll all international students in the Student Secure Budget Plan.
+*** All International Students are required to enroll in adequate medical insurance including medical evacuation and repatriation coverage.
+Warner Pacific College will automatically enroll all international students in the Student Secure Select Plan.
 Information about the health plan (which has coverage for injuries incurred while participating in sports), can be found online at www.hccmis.com/studentsecure/Content/SS_RC_0610.htm.
-Price is estimated based on 12-13 monthly costs (plus the application fee) and varies based on the age of the student, if you are over 24 years of age.
-Refer to the website after June 1, 2013 for the monthly price.
+Price is estimated based on 2016-17 monthly costs (plus the application fee) and varies based on the age of the student if you are over 24 years of age.
+Refer to the website after June 1, 2017, for the monthly price.
 In order to waive the insurance requirement, students must provide Warner Pacific College’s Office of Student Financial Services with proof of similar or greater coverage and information on benefits and limits of the plan before August 1 of each year of attendance.

-Charges to students for all tuition, fees and housing are recorded in an individual account based on the student identification number assigned upon initial enrollment.
+Charges to students for all tuition, fees, and housing are recorded in an individual account based on the student identification number assigned upon initial enrollment.
 Grants, scholarships, and loan payments are recorded as credits against those charges as they are received.
-The balance due, if any, shown on the student’s account statement must be paid in full by August 1st for the fall semester and December 15th for the spring semester, and prior to moving into student housing, and upon receipt of any subsequent monthly statements.
-Payments in excess of charges will be refunded by check to the student unless the student requests the funds be held on the account as pre-payment of future charges.
+The balance due, if any, shown on the student’s account statement must be paid in full by August 1 for the fall semester and December 15 for the spring semester prior to moving into student housing, and upon receipt of any subsequent monthly statements.
+Payments in excess of charges will be refunded to the student unless the student requests the funds be held on the account as pre-payment of future charges.
 All credit balances must be refunded to the student at the end of each academic year, regardless of student request.
-The student may request that the check be returned to their student account for the next academic year charges by signing over the check to Warner Pacific.
+The student may apply the money to their student account for the next academic year charges by making a payment on their account.

 If a student adds or drops courses, an official change of registration form must be submitted.
-Fees and charges are adjusted for adds and drops within the allowed add/drop period at the full semester rate(s), with related adjustments in financial aid.
-Students considering a drop below full-time enrollment status are encouraged to discuss the consequences for such a decision with Student Financial Services personnel.
+Fees and charges are adjusted for adding and dropping courses within the allowed add/drop period at the full semester rate(s), with related adjustments in financial aid.
+Students considering a drop below full-time enrollment status are encouraged to discuss the consequences of such a decision with Student Financial Services personnel.

-When students register for classes, they incur charges and are responsible for payments of these charges whether or not they attend.
+When registering for classes, students incur charges and are responsible for payments of these charges whether or not they attend.
 Warner Pacific College, a non-profit institution of higher learning, in establishing any student account, extends credit to students solely for the purpose of financing their education.
-Any balance due is hereby acknowledged as a student loan and will be considered non-discharge under Chapter 13 and 7 of the federal and state laws governing bankruptcy.

-Balances remaining after all financial aid, third party payments, and personal payments are applied require a payment plan.
-Traditional Student Payment Plans are computed on the academic year ending in April (typically nine months, maximum of 12 months).
-A pre-authorized plan is available to automatically deduct a monthly payment from a checking or savings account, work study payroll check, or a debit or credit card.
+Balances remaining after charges minus all financial aid, third party payments, and personal payments require a payment plan.
+Traditional Student Payment Plans are computed for the academic year ending in April (typically nine months, maximum of 12 months).
+A pre-authorized plan is available to automatically deduct a monthly payment from a debit or credit card or work study payroll earning.
 A non-refundable enrollment fee equal to 5% of the amount financed will be charged to the student account and included in the payments upon plan approval.